NaN: Operations generating NaN

 NaNs may also be explicitly assigned to variables, typically as a representation for missing values.
 Prior to the IEEE standard, programmers often used a special value (such as −99999999) to represent undefined or missing values, but there was no guarantee that they would be handled consistently or correctly.

 NaNs are not necessarily generated in all the above cases.
 If an operation can produce an exception condition and traps are not masked then the operation will cause a trap instead.
 If an operand is a quiet NaN, and there is also no signaling NaN operand, then there is no exception condition and the result is a quiet NaN.
 Explicit assignments will not cause an exception even for signaling NaNs.

 Quiet NaN

-Quiet NaNs, or qNaNs, do not raise any additional exceptions as they propagate through most operations.
-The exceptions are where the NaN cannot simply be passed through unchanged to the output, such as in format conversions or certain comparison operations.
+In general, quiet NaNs, or qNaNs, do not raise any additional exceptions, as they propagate through most operations.
+But the invalid-operation exception is signaled by some operations that do not return a floating-point value, such as format conversions or certain comparison operations.